ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S6/Physics/Electromagnetism/Coulomb's Law.md

 {"dg-publish":true,"dg-path":"Advanced Higher/Physics/Electromagnetism/Coulomb's Law.md","dg-permalink":"physics/coulombs-law","permalink":"/physics/coulombs-law/","created":"","updated":""}
 ---

-> [!help] Not making sense?
+> [!help] Confusing concepts?
-> Concepts and terms on this page are covered on the [[School/S6/Physics/Electromagnetism/Altitude Analogy\|Altitude Analogy]] page.
-Give it a read if you haven't already!
+> Concepts and terms on this page are explored more intuitively in the [[School/S6/Physics/Electromagnetism/Altitude Analogy\|Altitude Analogy]] page.
+If you're confused like I was, give it a read if you haven't already!

 ## Electrostatic Force